d1372462/JAXScraper/README.md

                 .setMaxDepth(2)
                 .run("http://vg.no");
 ```
 In this case, the scraper will follow all links less than 10 characters in length, AND all urls that ends with "/".
-The "do follow" rules are evaluated in order, such that the scraper will first follow all urls that ends with "/", and then follow all urls who's length is less than 10 characters.
+The "do follow" rules are evaluated in order, unless parallel mode is enabled, in which case they will be evaluated in parallel, and the order may be arbitrary.
+In sequential mode, scraper will first follow all urls that ends with "/", and then follow all urls who's length is less than 10 characters.

 You can also specify which links to follow by using one or more XPath/Xsoup queries:
 ```java